-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) with the IAS 29 directive issued by the Institute of Chartered Accountants Ghana (ICAG) and in a manner required by the Companies Act, 2019 (Act 992) and the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930).
-These financial statements have been prepared under the historical cost convention except for assets and liabilities which are measured at fair value.
+The financial statements have been prepared in accordance with IFRS Accounting Standards with the IAS 29 Directive issued by the Institute of Chartered Accountants, Ghana (ICAG) and in the manner required by the Companies Act, 2019 (Act 992) and the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930).

-The ICAG issued a directive in November 2023 to accountants in business and accountants in practice, together with an update in January 2024 on the application of IAS 29 in Ghana.
-The ICAG asserts in the directive that based on its analysis of the quantitative and qualitative indicators referred to in IAS 29, Ghana was not a hyperinflationary economy as of December 2023, therefore, IAS 29 will not be applicable for December 2023 financial reporting period.
-In compliance with the directive, the financial statements of the Company, including the comparative figures, have not been stated in terms of the measuring unit current at the end of the reporting period.
+The ICAG issued a directive in January 2025 to accountants in business and accountants in practice, on the application of IAS 29 in Ghana.
+The ICAG asserts in the directive that based on its analysis of the quantitative and qualitative indicators referred to in IAS 29, Ghana was not a hyperinflationary economy as of December 2024, therefore, IAS 29 will not be applicable for December 2024 financial reporting period.
+In compliance with the directive, the financial statements of the Company, including the comparative figures, have not been stated in terms of the measuring unit current at the end of the reporting period

-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS Accounting Standards requires the use of certain critical accounting estimates.
 It also requires the directors to exercise judgement in the process of applying the Company's accounting policies.
 Changes in assumptions may have a significant impact on the financial statements in the period the assumptions changed.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 5.